Alternatives to Residential Lease

 What if a Residential Lease Agreement differs from the law?

-A Residential lease agreement is a legally binding tenancy agreement a Landlord and tenant of a residential space.
+A Residential lease agreement may be a legally binding tenancy agreement a Landlord and tenant of a residential space.
 It outlines the rights and responsibilities of both the Landlord and Tenant during the tenancy and cannot take away legal tenancy rights.

 What protections does a residential lease agreement offer?